flextype-plugins/select2/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/select2`
-3. Download Trumbowyg Plugin and unzip plugin content to the folder `/project/plugins/select2`
+3. Download Select2 Plugin and unzip plugin content to the folder `/project/plugins/select2`

 ## Documentation